edkreuk/FMD_FRAMEWORK/FMD_BUSINESS_DOMAIN_DEPLOYMENT.md

 - Service principals can access read-only admin APIs
 - Service principals can access admin APIs used for update

-In case you need to use a security group add the security group to above settings Add Workspace identity(after deployment) or Service Principal to the security groups
+In case you need to use a security group add the security group to above settings.
+Add Workspace identity (after deployment) or Service Principal to the security groups

 ### Managed identity or Service Principal used for execution must have the following role assigned: